Flaming Starr

-Flaming Starr is an album by Maurice Starr.
+Flaming Starr is the debut album by Maurice Starr.
 It was released in 1980.

 Critical reception

 AllMusic wrote that "when Starr really turns up the funk and emphasizes keyboards and synthesizers, Flaming Starr predicts the synth-funk/electro-hop era; that is especially true on "Moving on Up" and the infectious "Dance to the Funky Groove"."
 The Boston Globe declared that "Side 1 ... contains almost no excess - its songs make their point, grab a place in the listener's memory, and end."